 The only actor to give a serious, respectable performance in The Dark Tower happened to be Idris Elba.
 Elba’s role as the Gunslinger carried the film through its roughest and most emotionally void scenes, giving the audience one aspect of the film to take seriously.

 Even more memorable then Elba, we have the wonderfully miscast performance of Matthew McConaughey, who was already hamming it up by the first scene in the movie.
 There were many moments where he’d get real close to another character and whisper his lines in this creepy, perverted way.
 It didn’t help that he was dressed like a 90’s boy band singer for the entire film, which made it impossible for me to take him seriously.
 Everything from his facial expressions to the way he carried himself was comical, making McConaughey an absolute delight to watch.

 Overall, I can easily see why so many fans of the book series have expressed anger and frustration at this adaptation.
 To take a series so dense with lore and boil it down to a single ninety-minute adventure film feels needlessly disrespectful.

 I, never having read the books, was able to look past this issue and enjoy the flick for what it was, a typical action-adventure movie.
 The few action sequences that The Dark Tower did sport were very well shot and a lot of fun to watch.
 It also had some pretty amazing visuals, and managed to hold my attention for the entire runtime, which is more than I can say for many films of this genre.

-So if your’e at all a fan of the books this film was based on, then I’d stay far away from The Dark Tower, as this adaptation will probably just upset you due to how unfaithful it is.
-If your’e someone like me with little knowledge of the book series, than I’d go ahead and check out The Dark Tower.
+So, if you’re a fan of the books this film was based on, then I’d stay far away from The Dark Tower, as this adaptation will probably just upset you due to how unfaithful it is.
+If you’re someone like me with little knowledge of the book series, than I’d go ahead and check out The Dark Tower.
 Its action scenes, creative set locations, and oftentimes comical demeanor will keep you entertained the whole way through.

 The Verdict: B